Tarsiciosh/learning/react/README.md

 it also another way

 (something recomendable)
 > git merge -abort

 always make a pull before git branch

-alway do git add -p
+always do git add -p

 alway commits in english